 Last but not least, the Circuit Breaker in Singapore has given rise to many Circuit Bakers.
 You can turn that new-found passion into one of your side hustles, as a home baker who offers dessert box delivery services.

 Supplement Your Income With These Side Hustles

-The recent events have shown us that nothing is truly in our control, so diversifying your income is a smart move.
+Nothing is truly in our control, so diversifying your income is a smart move.
 You never know, your side hustles may end up becoming your main source of income!